GwynethLlewelyn/author-category-forked/readme.txt

 2. Author category metabox.

 == Changelog ==
+ = 0.8 =
+Added POT file for translations.
+Added french translation.
+Fixed translation loading to an earlest time to allow panel translation.

  = 0.7 =
 updated simple panel version.
 added textdomain to plugin and to option panel.